2018 World Cup: Who has qualified for the finals and who can get there?

-The qualifying process for the 2018 World Cup began on March 12, 2015 with preliminary ties between the 12 lowest-ranked nations in Asia.
+The qualifying process for the 2018 World Cup, which began on March 12, 2015, is reaching its climax.

 Qualifying for 2018 sees seven groups of six nations and two groups of five.